Precoder Design for Massive MIMO Downlink with Matrix Manifold Optimization: Riemannian Methods for Precoder Design

 \section{Riemannian Methods for Precoder Design}

 With the Riemannian ingredients derived in \secref{Precoding}, we propose three precoder design methods using the RSD, RCG and RTR in this section.
-Riemannian methods are free of the inverse of large dimensional matrix, which is of great significance for practice.
-For the same power constraint, the computational complexity of RCG method is lower than that of RTR method and the comparable methods.
+There is no inverse of the large dimensional matrix in the proposed Riemannian methods during the iterations, thereby enabling significant savings in computational resources.
+For the same power constraint, the computational complexities of the RSD or RCG method are nearly the same and are lower than those of the RTR and comparable methods.